intrinsical/sto-aso/README.md

 Star Trek Online is constantly adding new ships to the game, and I don't have access to every ship in the game.
 I depend on you, the STO community, to provide me with information on the newest ships.

-**<span style="font-size:larger;">[Click here to submit admiralty ship information](https://github.com/intrinsical/sto-aso/issues/new?template=submit-admiralty-ship-information.md&labels=ship+info&title=New+admiralty+ship)</span>**

-## Help : Add support for tracking ship maintenance

-Currently when a ship is "Deployed" on an Admiralty assignment, the ship is removed from the [Admiral's](https://github.com/intrinsical/sto-aso/blob/master/src/com/kor/admiralty/beans/Admiral.java) list of "active" ships and put into the list of "maintainence" ships.
-The user has to manually move ships out of the maintenance list and back ito the active list.

-It would be nice if ASO can track when each ship is ready to be deployed again, and automatically move the ship out of the maintenance list at the right time.

 Specifically, information is currently required for the following ships:

  * Narendra Support Cruiser (T6)